 - Potential mentors for each program will be expected to hold that program degree or its equivalent as a requirement.

-- Candidates to be knowledgeable about, experienced in, and committed to diverse and inclusive pastoral ministry in urban contexts.
+- Mentors are also expected to be knowledgeable about, experienced in, and committed to diverse and inclusive pastoral ministry in urban contexts.

-- Mentors will agree to meet with students at least once a month over a two-year period.
+- Mentors will agree to meet with students at least once a month over a two-year period during which they will:

 Mentors Apply HERE

 - NYTS Identification Card

 - NYTS/Columbia Library Card

 - Mentors can take one class per semester as Continuing Education credits